Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Variational principle of ST

 The dissipative mechanical forces are interpreted as in Sec. \ref{sec:mech_closed}.
 We denote the thermal displacement by $\Gamma$, and the corresponding external entropy flux by $\mJ_{s,h}(\mathbf{x}, \mathbf{p}, s)$, with its stochastic counterpart given by $\k(\mathbf{x}, \mathbf{p}, s) \circ \eta(t)$.
 The external thermodynamic affinity at the boundary is represented by $T^h$, the temperature of the external reservoir.
 This should not be confused with the case of an open thermodynamic system with \textit{prescribed fluxes}.
 Additionally, we incorporate the entropy pumping due to external manipulation, denoted by $\mI_p$, as defined in Eq. \eqref{eq:entropy_pump_VM}.

-We restrict to 1-dimension for convenience, giving the EoMs:
+We restrict to 1-dimension for convenience, giving the EoMs (see Appendix \ref{app:mech_open}):

+where $T$ represents the internal system temperature, to be distinguished from the external bath temperature $T^h$.
 Since the system is open, the medium EPR $\dot{\Sigma}$ includes an additional contribution to the thermodynamic entropy, accounting for entropy exchanges with sources outside the system $\Omega$.
 We denote this contribution by $\dot{s}_f$, representing the entropy flow entering or leaving the system.
 See Fig. \ref{fig:open} for an illustration of the system described by Eqs. \eqref{eq:EoM_open}.

 Regarding the first law we find

 Here, $P^{ext}_W,P^{ext}_{H}$ denote the external power input due to mechanical work and heat transfer, respectively.
 Equation \eqref{eq:1law_open} represents the stochastic extension of its deterministic counterpart, as given in Eq.
 (22) of \cite{GBYo2018}.